givingjar/blog.givingjar.org/_posts/2016-03-16-charity-spotlight-happendance.md

 *Happendance Heals* works in conjunction with [Sparrow Hospital][3] to offer therapeutic dance to children and families. *DANCE Lansing* is a community project that aims to build and enrich a diverse dance community.
 One such program is *Everybody Dance Now*, which has people of all levels of experience, including beginners and people with disabilities, dancing together.

-Happendance also has several community, student, and professional dance companies that put on a wide variety of performances.
+Happendance also has community, student, and professional dance companies that put on a wide variety of performances.

 ![][6]